lorepirri/jekyll-social-metatags/README.md

   * `facebook:app_id` - a Facebook app ID for Facebook insights
   * `facebook:publisher` - a Facebook page URL or ID of the publishing entity
   * `facebook:admins` - a Facebook user ID for domain insights linked to a personal account
+  * `facebook:authors` - a Facebook user ID linked to a personal account

   You'll want to describe one or more like so: